Our Guardianships & Conservatorships team is dedicated to serving our clients.

 Guardianship and Conservatorship Attorney

-Colton currently leads the Guardianship and Conservatorship Team at JacksonWhite.
+Colton is a Sareholder at JacksonWhite and currently leads the Guardianship and Conservatorship Team.
 His team has helped hundreds of families through the often painstaking guardianship and conservatorship process.
 Colton prides himself on extensive experience in helping families, facilities, caretakers, and loved ones in navigating long-term care, estate planning, and legal authority to act on behalf of those who are suffering from incapacity and dementia.
 Colton has experience working in nearly every county in Arizona in guiding families through the probate litigation process.

 Guardianship and Conservatorship Attorney